 When it comes to caring for your skin, there have been incredible advancements in skincare technology.
 There is tremendous scientific brainpower dedicated to research and development.
 We have learned so much about how the skin works in the past 25 years and what we can do to slow down (and sometimes reverse) the visible signs of aging such as lines, wrinkles, and brown spots, as well as clearing and preventing breakouts.
 Skin care products and treatments are becoming increasingly sophisticated at targeting the critical functions of skin health.
 For example, the production and maintenance of collagen and elastin, the building blocks of healthy skin.
 We can now safely speed up the skin renewal process without unwanted dryness and irritation, with products that contain retinol, like Advanced Resurfacing Serum.
 New products coming onto the market may be able to mimic DNA functions of healthy skin to repair skin damage on an individual cell level.
 Many products successfully harness the healing power of antioxidants, which play a very important role in preventing the aging effects on skin cells caused by free radicals in the body.
 In other words, scientific advancements are amazing at what it provides and if you’re wanting true change in your skin, there is no better place to find it then with science.
 As a colleague recently said to me, “If you have an infection, you don’t have to eat moldy bread to get an antibiotic.
 You can take a pill orally.”
 (Not that moldy bread would be effective for treating an infection anyway.)
 We all can benefit from science when it comes to our health.

 Let me also say that I believe there are benefits to both science and a natural approach, so in my skin care line I continue to embrace the best of both.
 Nature offers us a slow and steady course that works gently with the skin with proven results, while science offers the more advanced, sometimes stronger ingredients, that are required as we age.
 Advances in medicine will continue to expand in the field of skin care, so it’s a very exciting time.
+(Read more about my thoughts on natural skincare and the safety of ingredients).

 I also believe that a skin care company has to be responsible for what they are selling — they must sell truths.
 On the organic side, I see all sorts of lies and scare tactics to make you believe that so many ingredients are toxic and are going to harm you.
 On the science or medical side, I do see companies using their powers to cut corners and create cheap ingredients for the sake of profits, with many possibly not being beneficial to your overall health.

-Let me be clear on one last thing: it’s okay to be a naturalist and if you love your make-your-own home skin recipes and they work really well for you, then go for it.
+It’s okay to be a naturalist and if you love your make-your-own home skin recipes and they work really well for you, then go for it.
 There’s no rule that says you have to fight aging every step of the way and that everything that touches your skin has to create change.
 I’m certainly not here to force anyone in how to care for their skin; I’m simply sharing what I know to be true so take this as my personal food for thought.
 Using skin care products, in whatever form they may be, brings confidence, and a ritual that makes us feel cared for.
 And we all win from that.

 Celebrity Esthetician & Skincare Expert